Spanish in Mexico Through the Senses

 Situated in a valley in southern Mexico, Oaxaca is known for its colonial architecture, its nearby archeological sites, and its many different ethnic groups with their distinctive crafts, foods,

 and festivals.
 The city is easy to reach by plane or bus.
 Mexicana/Aeromexico offers five direct flights daily from Mexico City.
-The 55-minute flight costs about $320 roundtrip, depending on travel schedule.
-First- and second-class
+The 55-minute flight costs about $250 roundtrip, depending on travel schedule.
+Inexpensive first- and second-class

 Becari is located in a 200-year-old building with a sunny courtyard for socializing.
 Classes are small, with a maximum of five students.
 Students can enroll any Monday and stay for a week

 fee.
-A basic program of three hours daily of language classes costs $90 with workshops available for $5 to $14 per session.
+A basic program of three hours daily of language classes costs $150.

-Another language school in Oaxaca that offesr cooking and enrichment classes as part of its immersion programs include is Soléxico Oaxaca: 011-52 –951-516-5680.
+Another language school in Oaxaca that offers cooking and enrichment classes as part of its immersion program is called Soléxico Oaxaca.